Fire engulfs Northern California town, leveling businesses

 The 3-week-old fire has grown to over 428 square miles (1,108 square kilometers) across Plumas and Butte counties.

-GREENVILLE, Calif.
-(AP) — California's largest wildfire continued to grow Wednesday while thousands of firefighters prepared for a tougher fight as dangerous weather returns.
+Firefighters had been trying to protect the town of 800 about 280 miles (450 kilometers) northeast of San Francisco by clearing debris from roads and marking hazards.

+Pandora Valle, a spokesperson with the U.S. Forest Service, earlier told The San Francisco Chronicle that “firefighters are fighting for the town of Greenville,” but could not provide further details about the damage.

-A red flag warning was issued through Thursday because of hot, bone-dry conditions with winds up to 40 mph (64 kph).
+The destruction came amid a red flag warning issued by forecasters warning of hot, bone-dry conditions with winds up to 40 mph (64 kph).
 That could drive flames through timber, brush and grass, especially along the northern and northeastern sides of the vast Dixie Fire.

 “I think we definitely have a few hard days ahead of us," said Shannon Prather with the U.S. Forest Service.